 Riads are hidden treasures often tucked away in the narrow streets of the old part of town.
 Those staying in Marrakech should ensure they spend at least one night in the heart of the old town in a spectacular riad.
 Take Dar Hanane, for example, where guests are transported from the bustling medina streets into a house of relaxation and tranquillity.
 With en-suite bedrooms and a roof terrace offering panoramic views of Marrakech, this is just one example of the incredible riads in the imperial city.

-These tombs were created to stand as the final resting place for the many rulers and members of the Saadi dynasty.
+were created to stand as the final resting place for the many rulers and members of the Saadi dynasty.
 Rich in history

 , the Saadian tombs were rediscovered in 1917 after being sealed for centuries.
 Magnificently decorated with bright tiles, Arabic calligraphy

 , and intricate carvings, Saadian Sultan Ahmed al-Mansour Eddahbi certainly spared no expense on his tomb, making for a beautiful site for tourists.
 Located just outside of Marrakech, the tombs are easy to reach, and a fantastic alternative to the bustling city.
 Carefully restored and well preserved, they now stand as one of the most popular things to see in Morocco.